dsubject/my-gatsby-portfolio/src/markdown-pages/nft-journey.md

 <h3>Accessible Art</h3>

 The physical art world lacks accessibility.
-Art is expensive, it's dominated by rich people, and it's not easy for artists to break into, especially marginalized artists.
+Art is expensive, it's dominated by the upper class, and it's not easy for artists to break into, especially marginalized artists.
 The NFT space is a gamechanger in this capacity.
 Decentralized tech is aimed to create opportunities for those who otherwise wouldn't have any because of societal barriers.
 I'm going off on a tangent now, but I'll definitely continue this point in another post where I talk about the potential for empowerment behind Web 3.0.

 It's been a long winter.
 February is the worst time of the year for me mentally, and I know that I'm not alone in that.
 My heart goes out to those in the same boat.